 1 | [ConsoleVariables] |

-Disabling PakCache may lead to frequent I/O issues, but specific performance impacts will require further analysis when time permits.
+Disabling PakCache may lead to frequent I/O issues, but the specific performance impact details will need to be analyzed when there is more time.

-Starting from UE4.23, the engine offers memory optimization configurations for mounted PakFiles:
+Starting from UE4.23, the engine provides memory optimization configurations for mounting PakFiles:

 1 | [Pak] |